 Corrosion inhibitor package minimizes corrosion on steel, brass and aluminum, making it safe for use around steel utility infrastructure.

-Learn more about FR-600 in the video below, where we explain what makes Fortress fire retardants more effective, more environmentally friendly, and best-suited for your wildfire protection needs.
+Learn more about FORTRESS FR-600 in the video below, where we explain what makes Fortress fire retardants more effective, more environmentally friendly, and best-suited for your wildfire protection needs.

-See how FR-600 is being proactively applied to protect fire-prone California communities from roadside wildfires in this segment from NBC 7 San Diego.
+See how FORTRESS FR-600 is being proactively applied to protect fire-prone California communities from roadside wildfires in this segment from NBC 7 San Diego.